elliottlawson/converse/docs/guide/bulk-operations.md

 # Bulk Operations

-Laravel Converse provides several methods for efficiently working with multiple messages at once, whether you're importing conversation history, migrating from other systems, or building conversation context.
+Converse provides several methods for efficiently working with multiple messages at once, whether you're importing conversation history, migrating from other systems, or building conversation context.

 ## Helper Methods